 - How to set the Yoast SEO plugin up properly

-- How to use the Yoast SEO plugin to optimise a blog post
+- How to use the Yoast SEO plugin to optimize a blog post

 What does the readability analysis in Yoast SEO do?